ArduPilot/ardupilot_wiki/rover/source/docs/balance_bot-configure.rst

 1) Connections, Firmware and Calibration
 ========================================

 #.
-Refer to :ref:`assembly instructions <rover-assembly-instructions>` for making connections between the autopilot board and each of these components:
+Refer to :ref:`autopilot system assembly instructions <rover-autopilot-assembly-instructions>` for making connections between the autopilot board and each of these components:

     - Power Module
     - ESC/Motor Drive